 Although hemp seed oil does not equal the use of CBD oil as a medicine.
 It does offer a highly nutritious option as an ingredient and dietary supplement.
 Hemp seeds contain over 30 percent fat and are very rich in omega-6 and omega-3 fatty acids.
-They also serve as a fantastic source of plant based energy, with protein accounting for 25% of their overall calories.
-Also, hemp oil has been proven worthy for its nutritious benefits, such as providing vitamin E. Some researches show that hemp seeds contain 6mg of vitamin E per every 100g of seeds.
-As well as potassium, vitamin B1, vitamin B2 and others.
+They also serve as a fantastic source of plant-based energy, with protein accounting for 25% of their overall calories.
+Also, hemp oil has been proven worthy of its nutritious benefits, such as providing vitamin E. Some researches show that hemp seeds contain 6mg of vitamin E per every 100g of seeds.
+As well as potassium, vitamin B1, vitamin B2, and others.

 Disclaimer: The Federal Food, Drug, and Cosmetic Act requires this disclaimer.
 We collected this information from various sources for the convenience of our customers.
 The statements made regarding these products were not evaluated by the Food and Drug Administration.
 The efficacy of these products is not confirmed by FDA-approved research.
 These products are not intended to diagnose, treat, cure, or prevent any disease.
 The information presented here is not meant as a substitute for information from health care practitioners.
 It is also not meant as an alternative to information from health care practitioners.
 Before using any product, you should consult your doctor and ask about the risk of interactions or complications.